 News & timely content

-All this has made me realise how important it is to support platforms with more open policies around access to information.
+Leaning into RSS has made me realise how important it is to support platforms with more open policies around access to information.
 And to support publications that don't throw up paywalls and login walls, unless of course their content is of a high enough quality to make it worth signing up.

 Email and calendar